🎄 For the frame, it's on the house! With the code : CADREOFFERT2024 🎄

 After considering becoming a doctor, she chose painting at the beginning of her long convalescence.
 In 1929, she became involved in the Mexican Communist Party and met the painter Diego Rivera, whom she married a little later.
 Living in San Francisco (California) with her husband, she met several artists and patrons of the arts, which would be beneficial to her career.
 She exhibited in Mexico, Paris and New York.
 Artists such as Picasso, Vassily Kandinsky, André Breton and Yves Tanguy appreciated her art.

 After 32 operations and a long period of bed rest, Frida Kahlo died at the age of 47 in 1954.
-She left behind a body of work of 143 paintings, more than a third of which represent her self-portrait.
+She left behind a body of work of 143 paintings, more than a third of which are self-portraits.
 A museum is dedicated to the artist and her painting in Coyoacán, Mexico.

 frida kahlo painting wounded deer